capjamesg/indieweb-utils/docs/source/usage.rst

 .. autofunction:: indieweb_utils.discover_author

-Here are the arguments you can use:

-- `url`: The URL of the web page whose author you want to discover.
-- `page_contents`: The unmodified HTML of a web page whose author you want to discover.

-The page_contents argument is optional.

 If no page_contents argument is specified, the URL you stated is retrieved.
 Then, authorship inference begins.

 If you specify a page_contents value, the HTML you parsed is used for authorship discovery.
 This saves on a HTML request if you have already retrieved the HTML for another reason (for example, if you need to retreive other values in the page HTML).
 You still need to specify a URL even if you specify a page_contents value.